Back to Guides

 No. Treaty questions often depend on facts, timing, residency position, and how the investment is structured.
 The treaty can be relevant, but it is rarely a complete answer by itself.

-Why should treaty questions be linked to other tax pages?
+Why should treaty questions be linked to other financial pages?

-Because treaty issues usually interact with broader topics such as tax residency, PFIC exposure, FATCA and FBAR reporting, and capital-gains planning.
+Because treaty issues usually interact with broader topics such as financial residency, PFIC exposure, FATCA and FBAR reporting, and capital-gains planning.
 Readers benefit from seeing those connections clearly.

 What should a serious reader do after this page?

-Move into the related tax cluster and then bring the questions into a coordinated planning discussion.
+Move into the related financial cluster and then bring the questions into a coordinated planning discussion.
 Treaty language is most useful when it sharpens the right questions instead of creating false certainty.

 Karen Kemp Aguiar Abud